-ARE YOU RECEIVING TOO MUCH MEDICAL CARE OR UNNECESSARY MEDICAL CARE?
+ARE YOU RECEIVING TOO MUCH MEDICAL CARE?
+A RECENT CONFERENCE SUGGESTS IT’S LIKELY

 3)Scope of benefits

 Media PR has contributed to overtreatment.
 Only media truth can cure it. #TMM

 A recent tweet from Dr. Allen Frances, Professor and Chairman Emeritus of the Department of Psychiatry and Behavioral Sciences at Duke University School of Medicine